-For students without a personal physician in the area, LECOM at Bradenton has entered into an
+For students without a personal physician in the area, LECOM at Bradenton has entered into an agreement with PrimeCare of Manatee or Urgent Care Walk-in Clinics in the immediate area to provide "Student Health Services".
+They include:

-PrimeCareof Manatee or Urgent Care Location Walk-In Clinics (a Division of MAX Health) 6110 53 rd Avenue East Stephen Coppa, D.O Bradenton, Florida 34203 LECOM Clinical Assistant Professor of 941-755-4242 Internal Medicine A minimal co-pay will apply.
+PrimeCareof Manatee or Urgent Care Location

+Walk-In Clinics (a Division of MAX Health) 6110 53rd Avenue East Stephen Coppa, D.O Bradenton, Florida 34203

+LECOM Clinical Assistant Professor of 941-755-4242

+Internal Medicine A minimal co-pay will apply.